amyreese/znc-push/README.md

 or someone says your name in a channel.
 If this is everything you wanted, congratulations, you're done!

+* Sound option is only available for Pushover.net API

 Migrating From Notifo
 ---------------------